darshgarg7/AgenticProcurement/README.md

 simulator will still fully support the proposed stochastic modeling, Bayesian updates, Monte Carlo evaluation, and baseline comparisons.

-# Implementation Plan and Timeline

-We assume a three-person team, with work being organized around modular components.

-## Roles

--   **Member 1**: Implement the Bayesian user preference model, posterior updates, and confidence set construction.

--   **Member 2**: Implement the stochastic stock-out and price dynamics, simulator logic, and feature processing from the CSV catalog.

--   **Member 3**: Implement the minimax-regret approximation, delegation engine, experiment pipeline, and evaluation scripts.

-## Timeline

-#### Weeks 1--2: Foundations.

-Finalize the problem specification and metrics.
-Implement a prototype Bayesian user model and generate synthetic personas.
-Load a toy CSV dataset and basic feature extraction.

-#### Week 3: Environment Stochasticity.

-Implement the stock-out and price dynamics, environment step function, and item sampling procedures.
-Verify that the simulator produces realistic variability across episodes.

-#### Week 4: Delegation Engine.

-Implement the minimax-regret calculation using sampling or linear bounds and the epistemic-uncertainty safety gate.
-Integrate thresholds and decision logic into a clean API.

-#### Week 5: Integration and Debugging.

-Connect the user model, environment, and planner in a single loop.
-Run smoke tests demonstrating Buy versus Query decisions under different priors and thresholds.

-#### Week 6: Evaluation and Analysis.

-Run experiments across personas and stochastic seeds.
-Collect metrics, analyze trade-offs between regret, number of queries, no-purchase rate, and purchase rate, and produce plots and tables for the final report.

 # Evaluation and Success Criteria

 All evaluation will be conducted across multiple stochastic seeds,